-If you and your nonresident alien spouse do not make the election to treat your nonresident alien spouse as a U.S. resident alien, you may be able to use head of household filing status.
+If you and your nonresident alien spouse do not choose to treat your nonresident alien spouse as a U.S. resident alien, you may be able to use head of household filing status.
 To use this status, you must pay more than half the cost of maintaining a household for certain dependents or relatives other than your nonresident alien spouse.
-For more information, see Publication 501, Exemptions, Standard Deduction, and Filing Information.
+For more information, see Head of Household and Publication 501, Exemptions, Standard Deduction, and Filing Information.

 Election to File Joint Return